ethangela/stock_line_chart_extraction/README.md

 ## Introduction

-Data extraction from line-chart images is an essential component of the automated document understanding process, this project focuses on first extracting line chart data from the raw screenshot image, and then exploring the similarites among the extrated data.
+Data extraction from line-chart images is an essential component of the automated document understanding process.
+This project focuses on first extracting line chart data from the raw screenshot image, and then exploring the similarites among the extrated data.

 ## Workflow

 ### 1. Extract line chart data from image
 We utilize techniques from the ICDAR 2023 paper, `LineFormer - Rethinking Chart Data Extraction as Instance Segmentation`, to extract line data through instance segmentation.
 The code is adapted from [LineFormer](https://github.com/TheJaeLal/LineFormer), and we use their pre-trained model directly for this task.

-### 2. Extract the useful information from the extracted data above
+### 2. Extract the useful information from the extracted data

 The line chart data extracted in the previous step is often messy and requires further preprocessing for downstream tasks.